PaperMC/docs/docs/paper/dev/api/scheduler.md

 #### Using a delay of 0 ticks

 A delay of 0 ticks is treated as you wanting to run the task on the next tick.
-If you schedule a task with a delay of 0 ticks while the server is starting or before it is enabled, it will be executed before the server is enabled.
+If you schedule a task with a delay of 0 ticks while the server is starting, or before it is enabled, it will be executed before the server is enabled.